 Some may naturally be extra fluffy, but for Woody I presume he was neutered before his adult coat had fully developed.
 Not a problem at all, except he then has an excessive amount of ‘ginger hair’.

 Some people may like the ginger highlights, and I absolutely love them as features but not all over.
 On his body they look dry and untidy.
-His liver coat turns ginger when it is dead, so this is all dead hair that needs to come out.
+His liver coat turns ginger when it is dead, so this is all dead hair that needs to come out as the dead hair is also what you find around the house.

 Another reason to strip out the dead hair is to help your dogs to regulate their own temperature.
 Removing that dead hair means that the air can flow through the coat, keeping them cool in summer and warm in winter.
 Shaving will restrict this air flow, meaning they can’t cool down as easily.
 A common mistake owners think is the shorter they shave the cooler their dog will be, meaning eventually the dog has none of that gorgeous fluff left.